jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

     git commit -am 'extract class attributes'

-  the terminal_ shows a summary of the changes then goes back to the command line.

-:ref:`I can use class attributes to remove repetition<remove repetition with class attributes>`
+:ref:`I can use class attributes to remove repetition<remove repetition with class attributes>`.
+I make them once and other things in the :ref:`class<what is a class?>` can reference them.

 ----